aisayo/intro-to-redux/notes.md

 ## When to use Redux?

+- Not all React applications will need Redux!

 ## Fundamental building blocks of Redux

 - Store
   - It is an object
   - Only one store exists per JS application
+  - Holds all of applications state
   - Gatekeeper for access and alterations to state
   - Provided methods `getState()` & `dispatch()`

+  - Create a store
+    1. Make sure that Redux is installed
+    2. ```import { createStore } from "redux";``` in `index.js` file
+    3. `createStore` takes in a reducer as first argument

+- Reducer
+  - A JavaScript function